Lava15/test-task/README.md

 ## Database seeding

-**Populate the database with seed data with relationships which includes users, articles, comments, tags, favorites and follows.
+**Populate the database with seed data with relationships which includes users, contacts, emails, phone number,  and follows.
 This can help you to quickly start testing the api or couple a frontend and start using it with ready content.
 **